Come Outside: Production details

-In every episode Mabel ventures outside and this involved shooting in many locations in the United Kingdom, such as a pencil factory in Keswick, the manufacture of Wellington boots in Dumfries, a pottery in Stoke, growing bulbs and attending the annual flower parade in Spalding, Lincolnshire and making brushes in Portsmouth.
+In every episode, Mabel ventures outside, with filming taking place at locations across the United Kingdom, including a pencil factory in Keswick, the manufacture of Wellington boots in Dumfries, a pottery in Stoke, bulb growing and the annual flower parade in Spalding, Lincolnshire, and brush-making in Portsmouth.

 Sometimes Auntie Mabel's adventures stayed closer to home.
-For example, the episode "Buses", was filmed around the Ruislip area of North London.
+For example, the episode "Buses" was filmed around the Ruislip area of North London.
 Scenes were also shot in Woodley, Berkshire, in the retail precinct and in the veterinary clinic.

-In the episode "Marmalade" Auntie Mabel flies to Seville to visit an orange grove.
+In the episode "Marmalade", Auntie Mabel flies to Seville to visit an orange grove.
 Shooting was restricted to the one day on which the oranges were ready for harvesting.
 This was only known with very short notice and consequently arrangements to fly out were made at the last minute.
-It happened well outside the main production period by which time Lynda Baron was committed to other work and was not free to travel to Seville.
-To make it appear that Auntie Mabel had visited the orange grove, Baron was recorded in the studio against a Chroma key background while a body double was used for reverse angle shots of her in Spain.
+It happened well outside the main production period, by which time Lynda Baron was committed to other acting work and unavailable to travel to Seville.
+To make it appear that Auntie Mabel had visited the orange grove, Baron was recorded in the studio against a blue-screen background while a body double was used for reverse angle shots of her in Spain.

 Animation sequences for stories, songs and skits was done by Penny Holton, Touch Animation, Really Animated Pictures and Ealing Animation (occasionally).

 Awards and honours

-The episode entitled Bricks won the Royal Television Society Educational Television Award 1997 in the Pre-school and Infants category.
+The episode called "Bricks" won the Royal Television Society Educational Television Award 1997 in the Pre-school and Infants category.

-Home video

-The BBC issued a collection on VHS tapes in the early 2000s, later released on DVD.
-The complete series is now available in a DVD box set.

-The BBC also released a collection of DVDs with booklets and notes not intended for home use but instead for use in schools and other educational purposes.